-In January 2019, we acquired ValuePenguin for \$106.1 million in cash at closing of the transaction, subject to adjustments for working capital.
+In January 2019, we acquired ValuePenguin for \$106.2 million in cash.
 The acquisition was funded through \$90.0 million drawn on our Revolving Credit Facility and the balance using cash on hand.

-During the first quarter of 2019, we paid down \$30 million on our Revolving Credit Facility.
+During the first nine months of 2019, we paid down \$130.0 million on our Revolving Credit Facility.

-During the first quarter of 2019, we made contingent consideration payments of \$3.0 million and \$1.0 million, respectively, related to prior acquisitions of SnapCap and DepositAccounts.
-We made an additional contingent consideration payment of \$2.0 million in April 2019 for DepositAccounts.
+During the first nine months of 2019, we made a contingent consideration payment of \$3.0 million related to the prior acquisition of SnapCap and total contingent consideration payments of \$3.0 million related to the prior acquisition of DepositAccounts.

-We could make additional potential contingent consideration payments of up to \$1.0 million for DepositAccounts, \$6.0 million for SnapCap, \$8.75 million for Ovation, and \$70.2 million for OuoteWizard.
+In October 2019, we made a contingent consideration payment of \$4.4 million related to the prior acquisition of Ovation.
+We could make additional potential contingent consideration payments of up to \$1.0 million for DepositAccounts, \$6.0 million for SnapCap, \$4.4 million for Ovation, and \$70.2 million for QuoteWizard.